expo/expo/docs/versions/unversioned/guides/push-notifications.rst

     ]
   }

-When there is an error delivering a message, the receipt's status will be "error" and the receipt will contain information about the error, documented below.
+When there is an error delivering a message, the receipt's status will be "error" and the receipt will contain information about the error.
+More information about the response format is documented below.

 .. epigraph::
   **Note:** Even if a receipt says "ok", it doesn't guarantee that the device has received the messsage; "ok" means that we successfully delivered the message to the Android or iOS push notification service.
 If the recipient device is turned off, for example, the Android or iOS push notification service will try to deliver the message but the device won't necessarily receive it.